zeriontech/defi-sdk/docs/reading.md

 This struct has protocol metadata as the first field.
 After that, adapter balances are added.
-The following object is an example of `ProtocolBalance` struct.
+The following object is an example of the `ProtocolBalance` struct.

 ```javascript
 {